 “That Perfect Thing That Was In My Head”

-What Coates suggests, I think, is the possibility of giving yourself permission to be imperfect.
-Accepting that there is, and likely always will be, a gap between what you envision and what you actually produce.
-That when your ideas on paper end up just a little less bright and shiny than they are in your head, this is not a sign of having failed.
+Essentially, Coates suggests giving ourselves permission to be imperfect.
+Accepting that there is, and likely always will be, a gap between what we envision and what we actually produce.
+That when our ideas on paper end up just a little less bright and shiny than they are in our heads, this is not a sign of having failed.
 That this is the process — to create an approximation of the ideal.
-You do that, and your job is done.
+Do that, and the job is done.